jtlindsey/ruby-bank-atm/README.md

 ```

 ### Testing as a customer
 Follow the on-screen prompts to test.
-If you want to change the customers, uncomment lines 90 and 96, and then comment lines 91 and 97 in the menu.rb file.
+There is one customer hard-coded in.
+Default data for the customers can be found in the mydata.json file.
+If you want to change the customer being used for testing, uncomment lines 90 and 96, and then comment lines 91 and 97 in the menu.rb file.
 Save and start the app and use one of the following 3 default customers:

 **Ken Doe**
 ATM Card: